Orange Honeydew Melon

 Nutritional Value

-Red Currant tomatoes are an inherently rich source of lycopene, a naturally occuring pigment that doubles as an antioxidant.
-Lycopene is known for its anti-cancer benefits such as preventing, fighting and repairing cell damage within human bodies.
+Red Currant tomatoes are an exceptional source of lycopene, a naturally occurring pigment that doubles as an antioxidant.
+Lycopene is known for its anti-cancer benefits, such as preventing, fighting and repairing cell damage in the human body.
+The tomato’s array of nutrients and antioxidants, including the especially potent lycopene that is found in its highest concentration in tomatoes, also helps support healthy eyesight, cardiovascular health, and more.

 Applications